-11 The "a" may be pronounced slightly differently according to the position amongst the combined syllables in a word, whether in the midddle, at the end or following an aspirate or an unaspirate consonant.
-The pronounciation of letters should be understood as an exercise only to develop a feeling for the correct touch of the organs of the mouth, the correct pronounciation will develop when texts are read and proper awareness is given to this movement.
+The "a" may be pronounced slightly differently according to the position amongst the combined syllables in a word, whether in the middle, at the end or following an aspirate or an unaspirated consonant.
+The pronunciation of letters should be understood as an exercise only to develop a feeling for the correct touch of the organs of the mouth, the correct pronunciation will develop when texts are read and proper awareness is given to this movement.